Hawaii

 ≥$40,001 15%

-Eligibility Requirements: To be eligible for the credit, a filer must maintain a household which includes at least one qualified dependent and may not be claimed as a dependent themselves.
+Eligibility Requirements: To be eligible for the credit, a filer must maintain a household that includes at least one qualified dependent and may not be claimed as a dependent themselves.
 The filer must also have qualifying care expenses.

 Source:

-1. 2015 N-13 Resident Income Tax Forms and Instructions, Hawaii Department of Taxation
+3. 2015 N-13 Resident Income Tax Forms and Instructions, Hawaii Department of Taxation

 For More State Information